How to Invest in Germany: 8 Investing Fails

-The big learning from this great quote is, that investing is not supposed to be exciting.
-So don’t follow advice from news journalists, friends, neighbors, colleagues, etc unless they can prove that they are able to generate a return with their “strategy”.
+The big Learning from this great quote is, that Investing is not supposed to be exciting.
+So don’t follow advice from news journalists, friends, neighbors, colleagues, etc. Unless they can prove that they are able to generate a return with their “strategy”.
 Would you trust a personal trainer who’s not in shape himself?
 Would you trust a gourmet chef who cannot cook?
 Most likely not.
 So only listen to people who do well in investing themselves – and ignore the rest.

-Fail #6: Trying to Time the Market
+Investing Fail #6: Trying to Time the Market

-If you are an investor looking for great long-term results, you should remember one sentence to not fall into the trap of Market Timing: Time in the market beats timing the market.
+If you are an Investor looking for great long-term results, you should remember one sentence to not fall into the trap of Market Timing: Time in the market beats timing the market.

-The wort form of Market Timing is holding on to a losing investment until it gets back to the price you bought it for.
+The worst form of Market Timing is holding on to a losing investment until it gets back to the price you bought it for.
 Because investors are not willing to admit they made an investing mistake, they might actually be losing twice:

-- If a losing investment continues to lose until it is actually worthless
+- If a losing Investment continues to lose until it is actually worthless

 - Opportunity cost: Money might be better invested in a winning investment that delivers a better return than the losing investment

-Fail #7: Procrastination
+Investing Fail #7: Procrastination